Burdock Herb Inhibits Cancer, Boosts Memory

 Researchers from South Korea’s Kyung Hee University conducted memory and brain and nerve cell testing using Arctium lappa L. – Greater Burdock – in the laboratory.
-The researchers found that Greater Burdock extract produced from 62-73% reductions in memory deficits while improving functional activity memory significantly.
+The researchers found that Greater Burdock extract produced from 62-73% reductions in memory deficits while improving functional activity memory and cognition significantly.

 They found that the mechanism of Burdock extract was due to its two central constituents, arctigenin and arctiin, blocking acetylcholinesterase.
 When acetylcholinesterase is blocked among the brain and nervous system cells, it allows better transmission between nerve/brain cells, because acetylcholinesterase degrades acetylcholine – a critical neurotransmitter.

 In other words, when acetylcholinesterase is blocked, more acetylcholine is available to nerve and brain cells, which improves brain/nerve cell transmissions.

 Sun Y, Tan YJ, Lu ZZ, Li BB, Sun CH, Li T, Zhao LL, Liu Z, Zhang GM, Yao JC, Li J. Arctigenin Inhibits Liver Cancer Tumorigenesis by Inhibiting Gankyrin Expression via C/EBPα and PPARα.
 Front Pharmacol.
 2018 Mar 27;9:268. doi: 10.3389/fphar.2018.00268.